lcnetdev/bfe/README.md

 for development purposes.

 'Building' `bfe` requires [node.js].
-See `package.json` for dependencies, the main one in which is Mozilla's [dryice].
+See `package.json` for dependencies, the main one being Mozilla's [dryice].

 <!-- section links -->